Top Family Adventures in Squamish

 Have a great day rock climbing | Photo: Daniel O'Keefe, Mountain Skills Academy & Adventures

 Train to become a family of ninjas at Western Canada's only dedicated ninja warrior training facility.
-Challenge your kids to see who can climb, balance or jump farthest.
+Challenge your kids to see who can climb, balance, or jump farthest.
 The 7,000 square foot space is loaded with obstacles and features high ceilings for fun drops into 500 sqft of airbags.
 The whole family is certain to have a blast playing together in this one of a kind gym.
-Afterwards, pop around the corner to Northyards Cider for a quick snack, kid's love the macaroni and cheese!
+Afterward, pop around the corner to Backcountry Brewing for a quick snack, kid's love their mini pizzas!

 Learning to be a ninja at the Ninja Gym Squamish